BIG-RAT/jamfcpr/README.md

 ## History

+- 2021-04-13 v1.0.1: Fixed issue where packages would get deleted from a source AFP/SMB distribution point if being used as a source.

-- 2021-03-28: Fix issue where small (< ~1MB) packages failed to sync.
+- 2021-03-28 v1.0.0: Fix issue where small (< ~1MB) packages failed to sync.
 Add ability to identify packages not on the destination server.

 - 2021-03-27: Added option to force sync (ignore matching checksums), available by selecting "Force Sync" through the Options button.